zanemmiller2/baseNencoder/README.md

 ## NOTES:

-Planned expansion is to add decoding functionality for reamining base32.
-Also plan to include base32Hex encoding, encoding/decoding in other base systems and --wrap and --ignore-garbage flags.
+Planned expansion is to include base32Hex encoding, encoding/decoding in other base systems and --wrap and --ignore-garbage flags.

 <br/>